 - Writs and warrants of eviction

-The Flip background report, provided by Transunion, cross checks one of the largest evictions databases subject to the Fair Credit Reporting Act, with more than 25 million eviction records.
-For obvious reasons, you may not want to accept a subtenant who has been evicted previously.
+The Flip background report, provided by Transunion, cross-checks one of the largest evictions databases subject to the Fair Credit Reporting Act, with more than 25 million eviction records.
+For obvious reasons, you may not want to accept a subtenant who has been previously evicted.

-As of 2016, blanket rejections of applicants based on the fact that they have a criminal record violates the Fair Housing Act.
-If you reject a lease due to criminal history then you are required to provide them with notice in writing.
-For this reason we recommend that you focus on identity verification and an applicant's financial viability when decide whether or not to sign a sublease with them.
+As of 2016, blanket rejections of applicants based on the fact that they have a criminal record violate the Fair Housing Act.
+Instead, the government suggests that your screening policy takes into account what the crime was and when it happened.
+If you reject a lease due to criminal history, then you are required to provide them with notice in writing.
+For this reason, we recommend that you focus on identity verification and an applicant's financial viability when deciding whether or not to sign a sublease with them.